ofiwg/libfabric/man/fi_mr.3.md

 The fi_mr_refresh call is only needed if the physical pages might have been updated after the memory region was created.

+## fi_mr_enable

+The enable call is used with memory registration associated with the FI_MR_RMA_EVENT mode bit.
+Memory regions created in the disabled state must be explicitly enabled after being fully configured by the application.
+Any resource bindings to the MR must be done prior to enabling the MR.

 # MEMORY REGION ATTRIBUTES

 Memory regions are created using the following attributes.
 The struct